ProzorroUKR/openprocurement.api/docs/source/frameworks/electroniccatalogue/tutorial.rst

 Uploading qualification documentation
 -------------------------------------

-Documents can be uploaded only for qualification in :code:`draft` status.
+Documents can be uploaded/changed only for qualification in `pending` status.

 Documents operations is same like in framework: